riteshbachhar/Fraud-detection-using-AI/README.md

 We trained an XGBoost model on the combined training and validation sets, selecting hyperparameters that yielded the highest F1 score during validation: `max_depth` = 10, `learning_rate` = 0.01, and `subsample` = 1.

 The resulting model achieved a high precision of 0.887, indicating that the majority of flagged transactions were indeed suspicious, an encouraging outcome for reducing false positives and minimizing unnecessary compliance reviews.
 However, recall remained relatively low at 0.413, suggesting that the model failed to identify a significant portion of true suspicious cases.
-This trade-off reflects a common challenge in anti-money laundering systems, where precision is often favored to avoid overwhelming investigators, but at the cost of missing subtle or novel laundering behaviors.
+This trade-off reflected a common challenge in anti-money laundering systems, where precision was often favored to avoid overwhelming investigators, but at the cost of missing subtle or novel laundering behaviors.
 The average precision score was 0.5586, reflecting moderate performance across varying decision thresholds and highlighting the model's sensitivity to class imbalance.
-These metrics are visualized in Figure 8, which presents the confusion matrix (left) and the precision–recall curve (right).
+These metrics were visualized in Figure 8, which presented the confusion matrix (left) and the precision–recall curve (right).

 <p float="center">
   <img src="/Figures/XGBoost_confusion_mat.png" width="350" />